EAT, REST & LOVE - AYURVEDA'S THREE PILLARS OF HEALTH

 SEXUAL ENERGY & ACTIVITIES (BRAHMACHARYA)

-The Ayurvedic three pillars for optimum health play a critical role in creating a body, mind and spirit that is free from disease and lives with peace.
-The great news is, all of us can manage these areas of our lives on a day to day level with minimal guidance once you have some established Ayurvedic knowledge.
-We at BT are happy to answer any questions you may have in the comment box below, via email or phone or if you are seeking more structured guidance, please make an appointment to come and see us.
+These three pillars play a critical role in creating a body, mind and spirit that is free from disease and exists with peace.
+The great news is, all of us can manage these areas of our lives on a daily level with minimal guidance once you have some established Ayurvedic knowledge.
+Please don't hesitate to be in touch with any questions or to arrange an appointment to work with the team directly.

 The sole purpose of these articles is to provide information about the science of Ayurveda.
 If you have an acute or chronic health concern, please consult your chosen trained health care professional who can fully assess your needs and address them effectively.
 If you are seeking the medical advice of a qualified Ayurvedic Practitioner, contact The Sattva Centre directly - firstname.lastname@example.org